Comprehensive bag laws usually include the following to increase sustainability:

 While large stores, especially grocery stores and pharmacies, account for the vast majority of plastic bags, bringing all stores under bag regulation will have the greatest environmental impact and reduce consumer confusion.
 Some jurisdictions phase in compliance for smaller or non-chain stores, to allow for these stores to use up existing stock, and to reduce the short-term impact on limited municipal enforcement staff.

-Finally, shopping bags are only part of the plastic problem.
-Massachusetts is the only state with laws that include produce bags in bag regulations.
-Produce bag regulations usually ban polyethylene produce bags and allow traditional paper or compostable plastic in addition to reusable produce bags.
+Carryout plastic shopping bags are only part of the plastic bag problem.
+Some municipalities in Massachusetts also include produce bags in their bag regulations.
+Produce bag regulations usually ban polyethylene produce bags and allow traditional paper or compostable plastic in addition to reusable produce bags, and this is a more comprehensive plastic bag regulation that you might consider.

 Effective date: most laws use between six months and a year from date of passage.
 Fixed dates are preferable since they are unambiguous and predictable.
 Many communities choose January 1st or July 1st for the date since these align with calendar or fiscal years.
 Most importantly, this period allows for the development of education and outreach programs prior to the effective date.
 This might include distributing free resuable bags to vulnerable populations at municipal buildings, senior and community centers, and senior and low-income housing.
 Many places have held events to make reusable bags from old clothes.